Class Documentation

 double Element::GetDensity();

-return the element symbol, the element physical state, the element name, the atomic number Z, the atomic weight A [g/mol] and the density rho [g/cm3], respectively.
+return the element symbol, physical state, name, atomic number Z, atomic weight A [g/mol] and the density rho [g/cm3], respectively.

 void Element::SetA(double A);